mohnish82/mohnish82.github.io/_posts/2014-09-11-LFTP-queues.md

 > queue stop

 Start all stopped queues
-> Exit out of lftp.
+> Exit out of Lftp.
 Upon exit it automatically starts all stopped queues

 It can use the SSH Agent to connect using already added keys.
-On my raspberrypi, I do the following for SFTP connection using SSH Agent
+On my Raspberry Pi, I do the following for SFTP connection using SSH Agent
 > Start SSH agent
 >
 > Add desired key to SSH agent (PS: On raspberry pi, need to execute 'eval '$(ssh-agent)')
 >
 > lftp sftp://<user>@<server>

-If asks for password, but hitting ENTER key allows it to connect using the SSH agent.
+If it asks for password, hit ENTER.
+This should allow it to connect using the SSH agent.